 This sample statement further hammers the importance of certain risks over others.
-It grants insight for the whole organization into what the teams shouldering this defined risk need to incorporate into their goals and objectives for the enterprise.
+It grants insight for the whole organization into what the teams shouldering this accepted risk need to incorporate into their goals and objectives for the enterprise.
 Statements like these contextualize specific events or conditions within the risk landscape as a whole for any given team - in our case cybersecurity and enterprise risk management teams.

 Cyber Risk Appetite Statement Example

 Using the previous examples as a template, we can look at the following as a template for a cyber risk appetite example:

 The organization has a tolerance for risk, allowing it to achieve its business goals and objectives in a manner that is compliant with the laws and regulations in the jurisdiction in which it operates.
 The organization has a [low/medium/high] appetite for the loss or breach of its business and customer data in pursuit of its goals.
 The organization has a [low/medium/high] risk appetite for physical information security assets and will track assets greater than [dollar amount].
 Information assets will be protected per the organization’s data classification framework [use examples if you wish].
-The organization as a [low/medium/high] risk appetite for access controls.
-All access to the organization’s mission-critical systems will be controlled via [2FA/MFA/biometric].
+The organization has a [low/medium/high] risk appetite for access controls.
+All-access to the organization’s mission-critical systems will be controlled via [2FA/MFA/biometric].

 CISO’s Must Contribute To An Enterprise Risk Appetite Statement

 Turning a blind eye to cyber risk, as we’ve seen, is no longer an option.
 Whether the organization already has a risk appetite statement or if it is still undefined, CISO’s need to be actively involved in developing and iterating on that statement - sharing their knowledge of cyber and the identified risks associated with enhancing and contextualizing these risks for the rest of the organization.